yecall/multi-mining-demo/README.md

 # Multi mining demo

-**Multi mining** is designed to make mining hashrate acts on multi chains(or shards) concurrently to resist 1% attach of PoW consensus.
+**Multi mining** is designed to make mining hashrate act on multi chains(or shards) concurrently to resist 1% attach of the PoW consensus.

 **Multi mining demo** shows how it works.